devprabal/linuxupskillchallenge/day_20.md

 "**Failed password**" [log](https://pastebin.com/yp4eVJmK), "**Invalid user**" [log](https://pastebin.com/mt1WN6Kk) shows me "bad" logins.

 Failed but accepted on third attempt - [log](https://pastebin.com/xWY5uNq7)

+> **Great script**.
+It's well worthwhile spending some time checking exactly whats in the logs - and interesting to differentiate between "failed root", versus "failed non-existant user" etc. as you've done.
+>
+> If you look at the Apache logs you'll see a whole range of attempted attacks against all sorts of vulnerabilities they're hoping to find.

 ## Readings